 How much do I need to cover 17,000 square feet.
 Are you really looking at using 1 gallon of vinegar?
 How long should I wait until I try to put down grass seed to grow grass?

 I have experimented on some of the ways suggested in other gardening sites and vinegar can cause fungi growth in colder regions, though being the most damaging out of the solutions I tested.
 Salt is the best, though a 20% baking soda solution was very effective and burned through my Arenaria norvegica plant.
-I also tried boiling water-not effective at all, and salt water-dehydration was in the first 48 hours but the plant still had a reasonably firm rooting.
+I also tried boiling water-not effective at all, and salt water-dehydration was in the first 48 hours but the plant still had a reasonably firm footing.
 (05/07/2006)

 By Texas T